Iampegassi/s5630014_software_Engineering/README.md

 In recent years, CNN has been adapted as a better alternative to the traditional classification techniques.
 This is because they have been improved models with new network structures that use multi-convolutional layers for fashion classification with good accuracy (Nocentini et al. 2022).
 Due to its advantages, two neural network models will be trained for a fashion classification task using the same datasets.
-The differences in their performance will be shown below.
+A comparison of their performance will be discussed below.

 ## 2. Literature Review

 Fashion image classification can be challenging due to the unique properties and attributes of an individual product.
-However, the emergence of CNN a deep learning technique has been used to achieve good results in an image classification task.
+However, the emergence of CNN a deep learning technique, has demonstrated notable success in addressing the challenges of fashion image classification tasks.

 Three different CNN architectures for image classification using the fashion-mnist dataset were proposed by Bhatnagar et al. (2017).
 Results show an accuracy of 92.54% using a two-layered CNN with batch normalization and skip connections.

 A CNN-SVM model and CNN-softmax model were used on a fashion-mnist dataset by Agarap (2019).
 An accuracy of 90.72% was achieved using the CNN-SVM model while the CNN-softmax model had a test accuracy of 91.86%.

 Different forms of CNN were applied for image classification using the fashion-mnist dataset by Xhaferra et al. (2022).To resolve the issue of model overfitting, CNN-C1 and CNN-C2 were compared to determine the model with the best result.
 Results show that CNN-C2 is best with an accuracy of 93.11% compared to CNN-C1 with an accuracy of 88.95%.

+However, there are limitations to using CNN on the Fashion MNIST dataset because of its susceptibility to overfitting, challenges in capturing intricate details, and the computational intensity of training.

 ## 3. Datasets